TLS Connections in Pivotal Platform

 |App||Pivotal Platform root CA dedicated to app instance identity.
 For more information, see App Instance Container Identity Credentials.|

-The diagram below illustrates communication between platform components, secured with TLS:
+The following diagram illustrates communication between platform components, secured with TLS:

 The CredHub instance in BOSH generates certificates for all components in Pivotal Platform.
 The certificates are self-signed by default.
 To issue certificates signed by your enterprise, you can add a custom CA to CredHub.